zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    This function is equivalent to :zeek:attr:`&raw_output`.

-   :f: The file to disable raw output for.
+   :param f: The file to disable raw output for.

 .. zeek:id:: encode_base64
    :source-code: base/bif/zeek.bif.zeek 1552 1552